SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/ContextMenu/ContextMenuEvent/ContextMenuOpenningEvent/README.md

 #ContextMenuOpenning Event Sample

-This sample demonstrate how to invoke ContextMenuOpening event.
-ContextMenuOpening when performing right click on the diagram or the diagram elements such as Node, Connector and Groups.
+This sample demonstrates how to invoke the ContextMenuOpening event.
+The ContextMenuOpening performs when you right click on the diagram or the diagram elements such as Node, Connector, and Groups.